Swiss stocks - Factors to watch on June 6

 For more, click on:

-* Synthes gave provisional notice of delisting date of its stock on SIX Swiss Exchange after being bought by U.S. consumer group . [
+* Synthes gave provisional notice of delisting date of its stock on SIX Swiss Exchange.

 * Oerlikon said it had signed a syndicated credit contract for over 800 million Swiss francs with a consortium of seven international banks.